Committee’s Official Designation

-The SAMHSA NAC shall consist of the following nonvoting ex officio members: the Secretary of HHS; the Administrator, SAMHSA; the Chief Medical Director of the Department of Veterans Affairs; and the Assistant Secretary of Defense for Health Affairs (or the designees of such officers); and such additional officers or employees of the United States as the Secretary determines necessary for the SAMHSA NAC to effectively carry out its functions; and not more than 12 members to be appointed by the Secretary.
-Of the 12 appointed members, nine members shall be from among the leading representatives of the health disciplines (including public health and behavioral and social sciences) relevant to the activities of SAMHSA; and three members shall be from the general public and shall include leaders in the fields of public policy, public relations, law, health policy economics, or management.
-All non-federal members shall serve as Special Government Employees.
+The SAMHSA NAC shall consist of the following nonvoting ex officio members: the Secretary of HHS; the Assistant Secretary for Mental Health and Substance Use, SAMHSA; the Under Secretary for Health of the Department of Veterans Affairs; the Assistant Secretary of Defense for Health Affairs (or the designates of such officers); the Chief Medical Officer of the Administration; the Directors of the National Institutes of Mental Health; the National Institute on Alcohol Abuse and Alcoholism, and the National Institute on Drug Abuse, and such additional officers or employees of the United States as the Secretary determines necessary for the SAMHSA NAC to effectively carry out its functions; and not more than twelve (12) members to be appointed by the Secretary.
+Of the twelve (12) appointed members, nine (9) members shall be from among the leading representatives of the health disciplines (including public health and behavioral and social sciences) relevant to the activities of SAMHSA; and three (3) members shall be from the general public and shall include leaders in the fields of public policy, public relations, law, health policy economics, or management.
+All non-federal members shall serve as Special Government Employees (SGE).

-A quorum for the conduct of business by the full Committee will consist of a majority (one more than one half) of currently appointed voting members.
+A quorum for the conduct of business by the full Council will consist of a majority (one more than one half) of currently appointed voting members.

-The Administrator shall also provide orientation and training for new members of the SAMHSA NAC and shall provide them with such information and training as may be appropriate for their effective participation in the functions of the Council.
+The Assistant Secretary shall also provide orientation and training for new members of the SAMHSA NAC and shall provide them with such information and training as may be appropriate for their effective participation in the functions of the Council.

-Subcommittees composed of members of the parent committee may be established by the parent committee with the approval of the Administrator, SAMHSA.
+Subcommittees may be established by the parent committee with the approval of the Assistant Secretary.
 The advice/recommendations of a subcommittee must be deliberated by the parent committee.
-A subcommittee may not provide 4 advice or work products directly to the agency.
+A subcommittee may not provide advice or work products directly to the agency.
 The Department Committee Management Officer will be notified upon establishment of each subcommittee and will be provided information on its name, membership, function, and estimated frequency of meetings.

-Meetings of the Committee and its subcommittees will be conducted according to the Federal Advisory Committee Act, other applicable laws, and Departmental policies.
+Meetings of the SAMHSA NAC and its subcommittees will be conducted according to the Federal Advisory Committee Act, other applicable laws and Departmental policies.
 Committee and subcommittee records will be handled in accordance with General Records Schedule 6.2 of the Federal Advisory Committee Records or other approved agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.